riseshia/fubura/README.md

 Usage: fubura <COMMAND>

 Commands:
+  apply  apply config
+  plan   plan config
-  apply  apply schedules to EventBridge Scheduler plan   plan schedules from EventBridge Scheduler init   generate schedules bootstrap help   Print this message or the help of the given subcommand(s)
+  help   Print this message or the help of the given subcommand(s)

 Options: